QualiSystems/Juniper-JunOS-Router-Shell-2G/README.md

 #### **Juniper JunOS Router Families and Models**

-The Juniper JunOS Router families and models are listed in the following table:
+The Juniper JunOS Router 2G shell families and models are listed in the following table:

 |Family|Model|Description|
 |:---|:---|:---|